lupohan44/GamesHub/plugins/gameshub.official.scraper.keylol/README.md

 ## Description
 This is plugin to scrap free games information from [Keylol](https://keylol.com/t572814-1-1)
 currently only support steam free games
-cookies is required, plugin will rate for the post to say "thank you" to the post author
+cookies is not required but strongly recommended, plugin will rate for the post to say "thank you" to the post author.
 ![rate.png](../../static_files/rate.png)
 ## [Requirements](requirements.txt)